hiiamboris/red-wiki/Contributor-Guidelines.md

 The process for code to be included as Red mezzanine is as follows:

-1. Submit the code for inclusion the Red library.
+1. Submit a pull request of the code for inclusion the Red library.
 2. Once the code is included in the Red library, submit a proposal for its inclusion within the Red mezzanine code via a Red project GitHub issue.
-3. If the proposal is accepted the Red project team, submit a pull request with your code included as mezzanine code and a revised set of tests.
+3. If the proposal is accepted by the Red project team, submit a pull request with your code included as mezzanine code and a revised set of tests.

 At the current stage of Red's development, mezzanine code is not yet being accepted so please do not submit proposals yet.